Shen-Lab/DeepAffinity/README.md

 You may use the [script](DeepAffinity_inference.sh) to run our model in one command.
 The details can be found in our [manual](DeepAffinity_Manual.pdf) (last updated: Apr.
 9, 2020).

 (Apr.
 27, 2021) If the number of testing pairs in the input is below 64 (batch size), the script returns an error (InvalidArgumentError ...
 ConCat0p : Dimensions of inputs should match: ...).
-Such rigidity is unfrtuntely due to TFLEARN.
+Such rigidity is unfortunately due to TFLEARN.
 An easy get around is to "pad" the input file to reach at least 64 pairs, using arbitrary compound-protein inputs.

 (Aug.
 21, 2020) We are now providing SPS (Structure Property-annotated Sequence) for all human proteins! [zip](https://github.com/Shen-Lab/DeepAffinity/blob/master/data/dataset/uniprot.human.scratch_outputs.w_sps.tab_corrected.zip)  (Credit: Dr. Tomas Babak at Queens University).
 Columns: 1.
 Gene identifier 2.
 Protein FASTA  3.
 SS (Scratch)  4.
 SS8 (Scratch)  5. acc (Scratch)  6. acc20  7.
 SPS